Content Provenance for Enterprises

 Multi-Media Signing

-Sign content across all 31 supported MIME types - text, images, audio, video, documents, and fonts - under a single enterprise certificate.
+Sign content across 44 media types - text, images, audio, video, documents, and fonts - under a single enterprise certificate.
 Mixed-media assets are signed as a unified provenance package.

 Fingerprinting